nixenze/elk-config/ansible/roles/logstash/README.md

 ## Requirements

-This role is written to be deployed on minimum 2 CentOS 7 nodes or more ith identical hardware configuration(vCPU, Ram, Storage, etc).
+This role is written to be deployed on minimum 2 CentOS 7 nodes or more with identical hardware configuration (vCPU, Ram, Storage, etc).

 ## Role Description
 - Install Elasticsearch `7.9.2` configured to connect to Elasticsearch cluster deploy by Elasticsearch Ansible role
 - Copy configuration files to `/etc/logstash/`
 - Open port `5044`
-- Upload index template and lifecycle configuration to the stack

 ## Variables